MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-guest-users.md

 # Manage guest users with Microsoft Entra PowerShell

-Guest accounts in Microsoft Entra are a type of user account that allows external users from outside your organization to access specific resources, such as files, teams, or sites, without needing to be a full member of your organization.
+Guest accounts in Microsoft Entra let external users access specific resources like files, teams, or sites without being full members of your organization.
 These accounts are typically used for collaboration with partners, contractors, or clients who need temporary access to your organization's resources.

 Managing guest accounts effectively is crucial for maintaining the security and integrity of your organization's data.
 As an admin, you need to ensure that guest accounts are only given the necessary permissions and access to perform their intended tasks.
 Regularly reviewing and auditing these accounts is also important to identify any inactive or expired accounts that should be removed.
 This exercise not only helps to reduce potential security risks but also ensures efficient use of your organization's resources.
 By managing guest accounts well, you can provide a secure and productive environment for external collaboration.